 Are you a new Harrow resident and need new bins?

 If you moved or are moving into a new build property, your property should have Household bins.
 The property developer usually orders bins for new build properties.

-If you are moving into an older or existing property, you will need to order new bins.
+If you are moving into an older or existing property, then you will need to order new bins.

 This is because when a resident moves home, they often choose to take their bins with them or remove them.